boltops-tools/cody/docs/_docs/conventions.md

 ## Stack Name

-The CloudFormation stack name which creates the CodeBuild related resources is named the same as the project name with `-cb` appended to the stack name.
+The CloudFormation stack name which creates the CodeBuild related resources is named the same as the project name with `-cody` appended to the stack name.
 Examples:

 CodeBuild Project Name | Stack Name
 --- | ---
-demo | demo-cb
+demo | demo-cody
-demo-unit | demo-unit-cb
+demo-unit | demo-unit-cody
-demo-web-unit | demo-web-unit-cb
+demo-web-unit | demo-web-unit-cody

 {% include prev_next.md %}